|Price||$300 List||$300 List|

 Earning one of the lowest scores of the entire group when it came to hard produce, the Tribest Slowstar delivered a thoroughly disappointing performance that earned it a 2 out of 10.
 It only yielded 80 mL of carrot juice in our assessment and didn't do much better with sweet potatoes.
 It also yielded the least amount of beet juice out of any product we have tried so far, only generating 130 mL of liquid with a non-trivial amount of foam and pulp.

 Next, we looked at the other major type of juiceable produce not encompassed by our previous two metrics: leafy greens.
 This metric also had a wide range of scores, with some appliance handling herbage with ease, while others severely struggled.
-We conducted a trio of tests with each product, scoring the performance of each appliance at juicing kale and spinach, as well as producing a wheatgrass shot.
+We conducted a trio of tests with each product, scoring each appliance's performance at juicing spinach and kale, as well as producing a wheatgrass shot.

 Outperforming the rest of the other products by a non-trivial margin, the Omega Nutrition Center claimed the top spot when it came to juicing leafy greens, meriting an 8 out of 10.
-This product did a phenomenal job at juicing wheatgrass and spinach — some of the hardest veggies to juice — yielding far more juice than essentially every other appliance in the review.
+This product did a phenomenal job at juicing spinach and wheatgrass — some of the hardest veggies to juice — yielding far more juice than essentially every other appliance in the review.

 Unfortunately, the Nutrition Center didn't carry this performance into our kale juicing competition, generating slightly less kale juice than the group average.

-The Tribest and the Aicok came next in terms of leafy greens juicing performance, each earning a 7 out of 10.
-Both of these products are masticating models like the Omega Nutrition Center, and they all seem to have a definite edge over the centrifugal models when it comes to juicing leafy greens.
+The Aicok and the Tribest came next in terms of leafy greens juicing performance, each earning a 7 out of 10.
+These products are masticating models like the Omega Nutrition Center, and they all seem to have a definite edge over the centrifugal models when it comes to juicing leafy greens.
 However, our wheatgrass test proved to be a bit too much for the Tribest, with no actual juice coming out, hurting its score.
 The Aicok did well, getting about 3.5 mL of liquid, which was still much more than the average.

-The Tribest did redeem itself when we juiced curly-leaf kale, delivering a stellar performance.
+The Tribest did redeem itself, delivering a stellar performance when we juiced curly-leaf kale.
 The Aicok again did well, continuing to have a decently high yield and generating an above-average amount of juice.

 The Tribest again did very well when it came to juicing spinach, earning the overall top position when it came to spinach juice yield.
 The Aicok was right behind, earning the silver with the 80 mL of spinach juice produced.

-Next, the Mooka B5100 and the Hamilton Beach Big Mouth both did about average.
+Next, the Hamilton Beach Big Mouth and the Mooka B5100 both did about average.
 The Mooka did slightly above average at juicing wheatgrass, generating about 3.5 mL of juice.
 The Hamilton Beach did even better, delivering the best performance of the whole group.

-Both of these juicers, however, did a slightly subpar job at juicing kale, with yields that were less than the average, but with practically no foam on top.
-The Hamilton Beach and the Mooka struggled, tying for the worst score for juicing spinach.
+However, both of these juicers did a slightly subpar job at juicing kale, with yields that were less than the average, but with practically no foam on top.
+The Mooka and the Hamilton Beach struggled, tying for the worst score for juicing spinach.

-Next, the BELLA and the Breville Juice Fountain both earned a 4 out of 10 for their skills at juicing leafy greens.
+Next, the Breville Juice Fountain and the BELLA both earned a 4 out of 10 for their skills at juicing leafy greens.
 This pair of juicers didn't do particularly well at extracting juice from wheatgrass, but they weren't the absolute worst, creating about 1.5 mL of juice each.

 The BELLA fared a little better than the Breville when we tried juicing kale, but both still had a below-average yield.
 However, these products improved in the final test for this metric, juicing spinach, and gave us an average yield.